heyjva/support/src/connect-zbt-1/getting-started/migrate-existing-zha-network-from-backup.md

 - You have a Zigbee2MQTT network running, you no longer have the stick, and you want to migrate to Connect ZBT-1.

+Please note that not all settings can be migrated in this case:

 - These steps help migrate the network, meaning you won't have to pair all your devices again with Home Assistant Connect ZBT-1.
 - However, some higher-level settings cannot be migrated.
 Elements such as device names may be lost.
 There is currently no migration path to transfer all settings.

+## To migrate an existing Zigbee Home Automation (ZHA) network via z2m backup

 1. Creating a Zigbee2MQTT backup
    1. Under **Settings** > **Add-ons**, open the **Zigbee2MQTT** add-on and select **Open Web UI**.